jcoenencom/raspVMC/README.md

 At the end of the install process "init q" is issued to fire up the server

 stderr is redirected to /var/log/VMCerr.log (crash log)

+Configuration file /etc/VMC/VMC.ini

+Sections:

+[VMC] defines the serial device where is attached the VMC

+[mysql] defines the mysql (if used) information

+[server]
+bind => address responding to client (empty means all addresses) port => port where clients connect, (sometime 10000 is used be web admin tool)

+[client]
+server => defines the address of the server for the clients, this is used by clients running on raspberry not running the server.

+[socat]
+PTY defines a virtual port to be used by FHEM

+[CCEASE]
+tty defines the serial device to which is attached the CCEASE/Confosense port define the server port for the CCEASE connexion

+[debug]
+level defines the debug level
+log defines the log file

+[knx] definition of the knx interface gateway eibd or eibnetmux gateway followed by a list of variables from the json exemple Tconfort=9/5/0,dpt9     use the json's Tconfort, write to bus GAD 9/5/0 using dpt9 encoding (temperature)